-VNG seeks to eliminate bill-payment transaction fees and improve customer service, while recovering costs associated with significant capital investments in the areas of safety, compliance and strategic system connections to support the long-term needs of our customers.
+VNG seeks to eliminate bill-payment transaction fees to improve customer service, while recovering costs associated with significant capital investments in the areas of safety, compliance and strategic system connections to support the long-term needs of our customers.

 The request also allows VNG to address the needs of workforce development with an added focus on training and compliance, to ensure the continued provision of safe and reliable natural gas service at just and reasonable rates.

-Customer service improvements include a proposal to improve customer call-waiting times and interactive assistance by establishing a virtual call center, creating employment opportunities for individuals who may prefer to work from home, including disabled veterans and military spouses, who are among the region’s most under-employed residents.
+Customer service improvements include a proposal to improve customer call-waiting times and interactive assistance by establishing a virtual call center, creating employment opportunities for individuals who may prefer to work from home, including disabled veterans and military spouses, who are among the region’s most underemployed residents.

-Beginning November 1, 2020, an average residential customer using 600 ccf/year can expect an increase in their monthly bill of approximately $11.
+Beginning Nov.
+1, 2020, an average residential customer using 600 ccf/year can expect an increase in their monthly bill of approximately $11.
 These rates are subject to refund after final approval by the VSCC.